metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 'blockIpAddressesFor' setting duration ago, and only where the field setted is null.

 When a users username is under attack, it may soone become blocked again.
-To allow the user in while still protecting against the attack, a username may be released *only* for an IP address and user agent.
+To allow the user in while still protecting against the attack, a username may be released *only* for an IP address.
 The
-TresholdsGovernor then sets the DateTime of the release to the userReleasedForAddressAndAgentAt of all RequestCounts records whose dtFrom is less then the 'blockUsernamesFor' setting duration ago and whose IP address or user name matches one of the specified.
+TresholdsGovernor then sets the DateTime of the release to the userReleasedForAddressAndCookieAt of all RequestCounts records whose dtFrom is less then the 'blockUsernamesFor' setting duration ago and whose IP address or user name matches one of the specified.